When’s the right time to make it ‘Facebook official’?

 In the modern world of social media an added dimension has come into romantic relationships!
 So when is okay to announce your new love to the world by changing your relationship status on Facebook?

 According to some people, until an event is announced on Facebook it’s not ‘official’.
 This applies to everything, including new relationships.
-Whether or not you agree, social media now governs much of our lives and (as with any social convention) there are certain codes of conduct – especially when it comes to announcing a new relationship.
+Whether or not you agree with that, social media now governs much of our lives and (as with any social convention) there are certain codes of conduct that you should follow – especially when it comes to announcing a new relationship.

 Something to talk about